-Certain services at an in-network hospital or ambulatory surgical center network cost-sharing amount.
+When you get services from a network hospital or network health care facility, certain providers there may be non-network providers.
+In these cases, the most those providers may bill you is your plan's in-network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
 These providers can't balance bill you and may not ask you to give up your protections not to be balance billed.